 Spring Phosphorus Results

-The 2016 spring phosphorus value for Ramsey Lake is 10.1 µg/L, which is below the Provincial Water Quality Objective of 20.0 µg/L and indicates that this lake is likely oligotrophic.
+The 2023 spring phosphorus value for Ramsey Lake is 17.9 µg/L. The average total spring phosphorus for Ramsey Lake since 2001 is 10.76 µg/L which is below the Provincial Water Quality Objective of 20.0 µg/L and indicates that this lake is likely oligotrophic or mesotrophic.

 Shoreline Classification Project